Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 the end of the course.
 The two times they might be "bad" are: (1) if your impending graduation

-from NBC depends on your successfully completing that particular course.
+from NBC depends on your completing that particular course.
 In that case, it will

 delay your graduation.
-(2) If your financial aid is dependent on your completing all the courses in
+(2) If your financial aid depends on your completing all the courses in

 which you are enrolled in that quarter, then your aid will be held up until the "I" grade is